 One of the most promising technologies we can expect to see progress on is green hydrogen, a new, clean-burning energy source that makes it possible to capture energy from renewable sources and transport it over long distances – from regions with abundant wind or solar energy sources to energy-hungry areas thousands of miles away.

 Nuclear fusion is another green technology to keep an eye on in 2023, following recent evidence that it can generate more energy than is needed to start the fusion process.
-Although it will be years before energy can be generated on a large scale, these recent results should spur research to advance the technology and bring us closer to a future in which nuclear fusion is nearly unlimited,
+Although it will be years before energy can be generated on a large scale, these recent results should spur research to advance the technology and bring us closer to a future in which nuclear fusion is nearly unlimited, safe and clean energy could provide.

 2